Freddie Stowers: Medal of Honor

 Shortly after his death, Stowers was recommended for the Medal of Honor; however, this recommendation was never processed.
 Three other black soldiers were recommended for Medals of Honor, but were instead awarded the next highest award, the Distinguished Service Cross.
 This decision may have partly been motivated by racism; however, the criteria for the Medal of Honor were becoming stricter during this time period, partly due to a perception that it was being awarded too frequently, especially to members of the Army, while members of the naval services could receive one of two different medals, both called the Medal of Honor.
 Marine officer Smedley Butler, for instance, might have received three or four, instead of two, total Medals of Honor, or he might have received only one, if the actions for which they were awarded had occurred only a few years earlier or later than they did.
 Many possibly deserving whites and persons of color were denied medals, while some possibly less deserving people received them.
-In Stowers' case, the official position is that his recommendation was "misplaced," which is plausible given that the other three MOH recommendations for black soldiers were at least processed, even if the decision to award the DSC remains controversial and possibly racism-related.
+In Stowers' case, the official position is that his recommendation was "misplaced," which is plausible given that the other three MOH recommendations for black soldiers were at least processed, even if the decision to award the DSC remains controversial and likely racism-related.

 In 1990, at the instigation of Congress, the Department of the Army conducted a review and the Stowers recommendation was uncovered.
 Subsequently, a team was dispatched to France to investigate the circumstances of Stowers' death.
 Based on information collected by this team, the Army Decorations Board approved the award of the Medal of Honor.
 On April 24, 1991—seventy-three years after he was killed in action, Stowers' surviving sisters, Georgina and Mary, received the medal from President George H. W. Bush at the White House.